-Sarma is a staple of The Balkans.
+Sarma or stuffed cabbage rolls is a staple of The Balkans.
 Sarma is a dish of grape leaves, cabbage, or chard leaves rolled around a filling of rice, minced meat, or both.
 This delicious Balkan sarma recipe is courtesy of a dear Bosnian friend of mine.

 2 lbs ground pork, unseasoned

 One large head sour cabbage

 1 6-ounce can tomato paste

 1 tsp Hungarian paprika